MuhtasimTanmoy/Trade-Journal/Trading Indicators.md

     - It is important to consider other factors, such as price and volume, when making trading decisions

 - Relative Strength Index (RSI)
+    - Indetifies if a stock is overbought or oversold
+- Fibonacci
+    - Retracements
+    - Expansions
+    - Extensions
 - Ichimoku Cloud (Leading Span A, Leading Span B, Conversion Line, Base Line)
 - Simple Moving Average
 - Exponential Moving Average